cyrusimap/cyrus-imapd/docsrc/imap/download/installation/distributions/ubuntu.rst

 .. _Debian Cyrus Team: https://launchpad.net/~pkg-cyrus-imapd-debian-devel
 ..
 Note::
-    The `Debian Cyrus Team`_ packages are split based upon functional requirements of the installtion.
+    The `Debian Cyrus Team`_ packages are split based upon functional requirements of the installation.
 Depending upon your needs, you may also wish to install any or all of these pacakges:

     *   cyrus-pop3d-2.4